thislaex/landing-page/README.md

-This landing page is a modern designed landing page. thislaex.xyz for live demo The communication system is provided with PHPMailer.
+This landing page is a modern designed landing page. laex.com.tr for live demo The communication system is provided with PHPMailer.
-©️ Incsects INC. & VA Project - 2022
+©️ VA Project & Cpawid 2023